 How To Implement Affiliate Marketing On Your Travel Blog

-At the core of it, affiliate marketing is just recommending things that people can buy.
+At its core, affiliate marketing is just recommending things people can buy.
 It’s probably something you’ve been doing a lot on your travel blog already.

-Choosing to monetize your travel blog with affiliate marketing just means you’re going to get paid a small kickback for the recommendations you’re already doing.
+Choosing to monetize your travel blog with affiliate marketing just means you get paid a small kickback for the recommendations you’re already making.

 It’s probably the most popular way to monetize a travel blog because:

-- Recommending stuff is always done anyway so why not earn something from it
+- Recommending stuff is something travel bloggers already do, so why not earn something from it

 - People are actively looking for recommendations — that’s what half of “holiday making” is all about

-- And most importantly, it’s unintrusive – you generally don’t have to change a thing about what you’re doing now already
+- And most importantly, it’s unintrusive — you generally don’t have to change a thing about what you’re already doing

 On a travel blog, content is king.
-I don’t want you to change that at all.
+You shouldn’t change that at all.

-Unlike placing ads and banners all over your site, affiliate marketing slips right into the content that you are already writing and people genuinely want to hear about your recommendations.
-It’s a perfect fit.
+Unlike placing ads and banners all over your site, affiliate marketing slips right into the content you’re already writing.
+And, since people genuinely want to hear about your recommendations, it’s a perfect fit.

-Here are 5 ways you can bring affiliate marketing into your blog without being all sleazy about it:
+Following are five ways you can bring affiliate marketing into your blog without being spammy about it:

 1. Work product mentions into your blog posts

-When you are writing your travel-related blog posts you will invariably recommend services and products that the person reading your post should be aware of.
+When you’re writing your travel-related blog posts you’ll invariably recommend services and products that your readers should be aware of.

 If you find yourself making a recommendation, check to see if that company has an affiliate program.

-This is a nice way to build your affiliate marketing over time.
+This is a nice, easy way to build your affiliate marketing over time.